DeveloperC286/conventional_commits_next_version/README.md

 The compiled binary is present in `target/release/conventional_commits_next_version`.

 ## Compiling via Cargo
 Cargo is the Rust package manager, using the `install` sub-command it pulls the crate from `crates.io` and then compiles the binary locally.
-Cargo install places the produced binary in `$HOME/.cargo/bin/conventional_commits_next_version`.
+`cargo install` places the produced binary at `$HOME/.cargo/bin/conventional_commits_next_version`.

 ```
 cargo install conventional_commits_next_version
 ```

 ## Unit Testing
-The unit test suite has a number parametized tests testing the Conventional Commits v1.0.0 format parsing, cargo can be used to setup and run all the unit tests.
+The unit test suite has a number parameterised tests testing the Conventional Commits v1.0.0 format parsing, cargo can be used to setup and run all the unit tests.

 ```
 cargo test
 ```

 ## End-to-End Testing
 To ensure correctness as there are a variety of out of process dependencies the project has an End-to-End test suite.